adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

 - For Flower 1.11 and later, run ``flwr run`` in the terminal.
 This is the recommended way to start simulations, other ways are deprecated and no longer recommended.
-- DEPRECATED For Flower versions between 1.8 and 1.10, run |flower_simulation_link|_ in
-  the terminal and point to the ``server_app`` / ``client_app`` object in the code instead of executing the Python script.
+- DEPRECATED For Flower versions between 1.8 and 1.10, run ``flower-simulation`` in the terminal and point to the ``server_app`` / ``client_app`` object in the code instead of executing the Python script.
 In the code snippet below, there is an example (assuming the ``server_app`` and ``client_app`` objects are in a ``sim.py`` module).
 - DEPRECATED For Flower versions before 1.8, run the Python script directly.